mit-vaccine/mit-vaccine.github.io/README.md

-# Pathfinders Website
+# MIT Vaccine Website

-This repo has the source code for the pathfinders.mit.edu website.
+This repo has the source code for the vaccine.mit.edu website.